How sharing positive stories can empower every woman

 Alongside these pressures, half of the women (52%) admit they have felt less connected, resulting in feelings of anxiety (44%), isolation (42%), lack of motivation (34%), and self-doubt (20%).

-Meanwhile, in the Philippines, the study found that 84% of Filipina respondents are turning to online platforms to feel connected to their peers and more than half (53%) say that these connections help them overcome challenges and for 32%, it decreases feelings of anxiety or reduces self-doubt.
+Despite over half (57%) turning to online platforms to feel connected with their peers, over a quarter (28%) of women admit they feel judged when sharing their own struggles on social media sites, 27% do not believe anyone would be interested to hear their story, and 40% don't like to talk about themselves.

-However, the global results also show that despite this over a quarter (28%) of women admit they feel judged when sharing their own struggles on social media sites, 27% do not believe anyone would be interested to hear their story, and 40% do not like to talk about themselves.
+Still, nearly a third say these connections help them overcome challenges (32%) and for over a third (36%), it decreases feelings of anxiety or reduces self-doubt.

 To address these issues and increase women's share of voice, Avon is launching one of the world's biggest global galleries of stories about women's strength and perseverance.
 Here, visitors are called to share all stories of achievement.
 Whether it is an extraordinary triumph or an everyday win, each story chips away at the barriers holding women back, inspiring others to do things they did not think were possible.